Moqume/Background-Manager-WP/readme.txt

 * __Added:__ In addition to selecting an image from an _Image Set_ at random, sequential (ascending/descending) selection is now possible too
 * __Added:__ Ability to select which roles are able to override the background Image Set, Overlay and Color for individual Posts and Pages
 * __Added:__ Option to allow the user to enable/disable the initial image ease-in
+* __Added:__ 9 new transitions, 8 of which are adaptations of [Flux Slider](http://www.joelambert.co.uk/flux/)
-* Changed: Vendor libraries for Pf4wp and Twig updated to latest versions (1.0.8 and 1.8 respectively), minor change in public-side JS
+* Changed: Vendor libraries for Pf4wp and Twig updated to latest versions (1.0.10 and 1.7 respectively), minor change in public-side JS
 * Changed: Increased maximum image transition speed limit from 7500ms to 15000ms
 * Changed: Decreased minimum permitted change frequency from 10 seconds to 1 second
 * Changed: Background image details are now loaded asynchronous, to prevent browser "blocking"